NOAA-EPIC/EPIC-Documentation/landda/docs/UsersGuide/source/Container.rst

 Set Up the Container
 -----------------------

-Save the location of the container in an environment variable:
+Save the location of the container in an environment variable.

 .. code-block:: console

-   export img=$EPICCONTAINERS/ubuntu20.04-intel-spack-landda.img
+   export img=path/to/ubuntu20.04-intel-spack-landda.img

 Load the compiler and :term:`MPI` locally.